 Check out my friend Leah's post about here 75 dollar emergency doctor visit in Australia.
 Then consider how we had to pay nearly $1000/month for insurance while I was a postdoc in Hawaii because Kaiser's Gold Family Health Plan doesn't cover maternity care in low-population states.

 From Wikipedia: The ball begins on the ground with its long axis parallel to the sidelines of the field, its ends marking each team's line of scrimmage in American football; in Canadian football line of scrimmage of the team without the ball is 1 yard their side of the ball.
 The snap must be a quick and continuous movement of the ball by one or both hands of the snapper, and the ball must leave the snapper's hands.
 The various rules codes have additional requirements, all of which have the effect of requiring the ball to go backwards to a player behind the line of scrimmage (i.e. in the "backfield").
 The ball may be handed, thrown, or even rolled, and its trajectory and the ball during that passage are called "the snap".
 The snapper is almost always the center.
 The ball is almost always sent between the snapper's legs, but only in Canadian football is that required.

 This morning Owen drew his conception of the Solar System.
 Depicted are: The Earth, with Hawaii, California, North America, the North Pole, and the oceanMarsThe SunPlanet Owen (newly discovered)Jupiter and its red spotSaturn and its ringPluto

+This is a core freedom for human beings and requires an insane apparatus of state control and police power to prevent it from occurring.
+All you have to do is burn a plant and inhale the smoke.
+If humans are not free to do this in the natural world in which they were born, what on earth are they free to do?
+My premise is freedom; Josh's is not.
 Should we ban roses because they give us pleasure with their beauty and their scent?
 Should we ban herbs, like rosemary or thyme, because they give us pleasure and encourage us to eat more?
 Should we ban lawn-grass because maintaining it consumes too many people's weekend afternoons?
 Should we cut down trees because the beauty of them can sometimes distract someone from the road?
 I could go on.The point is the government has no bus…

 Well, maybe we should.
 But if we did, who would come up with the Asteroid Terrestrial-impact Last Alert System (ATLAS)?
 And for that matter, who would come up with our snappy acronyms?

 Who?
 John Tonry, that's who.
 John popped up on astro-ph to remind us that astronomers are, in fact, capable of useful endeavors: Earth is bombarded by meteors, occasionally by one large enough to cause a significant explosion and possible loss of life.
 Although the odds of a deadly asteroid strike in the next century are low, the most likely impact is by a rel…

 A wonderful story from a mom who let her son dress up as Daphne from Scooby Doo, and the trouble she encountered.
 A great quote from among many: If you think that me allowing my son to be a female character for Halloween is somehow going to ‘make’ him gay then you are an idiot.
 Firstly, what a ridiculous concept.
 Secondly, if my son is gay, OK.
 I will love him no less.
 Thirdly, I am not worried that your son will grow up to be an actual ninja so back off.

 Sadly, Prop 19 didn't pass in Tuesday's election.
 Score one for the old drug warriors and failed drug policy.
 But I'm encouraged because A) we're having this conversation B) the process led to a lighter punishment for possession (misdemeanor down from possible prison term) and C) it didn't lose by much.
 Losing by a 4-point swing isn't bad for an initiative that every major CA newspaper was against (see my LA Times review).
 Plus, the prohibitionists got their chance to roll out their best arguments and, well, they looked pretty silly in the process.

 In better news, Prop 23 failed.
 I didn't post about this evil little initiative, but I'm glad it's gone.
 Basically, two Texas oil companies pushed to have clean air laws rolled back.
 "We're all about clean air," they said.
 "But let's roll back the laws just until unemployment drops below 5.4% for four straight quarters.
 Jobs and stuff!"
 In other words, let's just suspend sen…

 This was all inspired by the absolutely amazing Radiolab episode. that I listed to as a podcast on my way back from Ohio Friday night.
 Fortunately it was a night-time flight with no lights on because I was crying a bit after the story of the 27 year old man who learned words for the first time.